-The Schoodic International Sculpture Symposium has produced catalogues for each event, a beautiful record of the achievement and craft of each artist featured on the trail.
-A DVD of the 2007 Symposium is also available.
+The Schoodic International Sculpture Symposium has produced several publications recording the history of this project.
+A new book was released in 2017, and there are catalogues for each Symposium event, a beautiful account of the achievement and craft of each artist featured on the trail.
+In addition a DVD of the 2007 Symposium was produced by Richard Kane.

-See details and information on how to purchase any of these publications below.
+For information on how to purchase any of these publications see information below.
+Items available for purchase can also be found in our shop.

 Clip from the documentary film about the first Symposium.
 The film portrays seven world-renowned sculptors as they gather on the rocky coast of Maine to create monumental works of art.
 Through the drama and suspense of creating sculpture we learn most about the spirit and joy of creating art and community.
 To purchase a copy of this documentary visit kanelewis.com